-Appendix A to this Official Plan contains LIDAR mapping for information purposes, including digital elevation models.
+Appendix A to this Official Plan contains Light Detection and Ranging (LIDAR) mapping for information purposes, including digital elevation models.

-1. Uses permitted on lands designated Floodplain in Schedule C shall include conservation, forestry, public or private parks, golf courses, tourism or other outdoor recreation uses, and other uses compatible with flooding.

-- 2. For development that is proposed along the waterfront south of King Street, and is located within the Floodplain designation, the Town shall require a Flooding Hazard Analysis to determine whether the associated hazards of flooding, wave uprush and dynamic beach are present and to ensure that no development will be undertaken within the floodplain and that potential impacts on development adjacent to the floodplain are appropriately mitigated. - 3.
+- 1. Uses permitted on lands designated Floodplain in Schedule C shall include conservation, forestry, public or private parks, golf courses, tourism or other outdoor recreation uses, and other uses compatible with flooding. - 2.
+For development that is proposed along the waterfront south of King Street, and is located within the Floodplain designation, the Town shall require a Flooding Hazard Analysis to determine whether the associated hazards of flooding, wave uprush and dynamic beach are present and to ensure that no development will be undertaken within the floodplain and that potential impacts on development adjacent to the floodplain are appropriately mitigated. - 3.
 No new buildings or structures shall be permitted on lands within the Floodplain designation, except where such buildings or structures are: - a.
 Intended for flood or erosion control or are normally associated with watercourse protection or bank stabilization; - b.
 For essential public services, except: - i.
 Where there is a threat to the safe evacuation of residents during an emergency as a result of flooding, failure of flood proofing measures or protection works, or erosion; and - ii.
 Those essential emergency services which would be impaired during an emergency as a result of flooding, failure of flood proofing measures or protection works, or erosion. - c.
 For other uses normally associated with shorelines such as docks, boathouses non-habitable pedestrian amenities and temporary seasonal structures. - 4.
-All buildings and structures existing at the date of adoption of this Plan shall be recognized. - 5.
-The Town shall discourage expansion of any non-conforming building, structure, or use within the Floodplain designation; however, reconstruction and/or minor alterations to existing buildings and structures, and additions or extensions which are not likely to incur significant flood damage, and will not result in impediments to flow or floodwater storage, may be considered by the Town. - 6.
-The Floodplain designation shown on Schedule C may be subject to minor changes without an amendment to this Plan provided the intent of the Plan is met.
-Where such changes occur, the underlying land use designation shall continue to apply and the Zoning By-law shall be amended accordingly.
+All buildings and structures existing legally at the date of adoption of this Plan shall be recognized. - 5.
+The Town shall discourage expansion of any non-conforming building, structure, or use within the Floodplain designation; however, reconstruction and/or minor alterations to existing buildings and structures, and additions or extensions which are not likely to incur significant flood damage, and will not result in impediments to flow or floodwater storage, may be considered by the Town.